cyrex562/imgui-rs/docs/FAQ.md

 Short explanation:
 - Refer to [Image Loading and Displaying Examples](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples) on the [Wiki](https://github.com/ocornut/imgui/wiki).
-- You may use functions such as `ImGui::Image()`, `ImGui::ImageButton()` or lower-level `ImDrawList::AddImage()` to emit draw calls that will use your own textures.
+- You may use functions such as `Imgui::Image()`, `Imgui::ImageButton()` or lower-level `ImDrawList::AddImage()` to emit draw calls that will use your own textures.
 - Actual textures are identified in a way that is up to the user/engine.
 Those identifiers are stored and passed as ImTextureID (void*) value.
-- Loading image files from the disk and turning them into a texture is not within the scope of Dear ImGui (for a good reason).
+- Loading image files from the disk and turning them into a texture is not within the scope of Dear Imgui (for a good reason).

 **Please read documentations or tutorials on your graphics API to understand how to display textures on the screen before moving onward.**

 Long explanation:
-- Dear ImGui's job is to create "meshes", defined in a renderer-agnostic format made of draw commands and vertices.
+- Dear Imgui's job is to create "meshes", defined in a renderer-agnostic format made of draw commands and vertices.
 At the end of the frame those meshes (ImDrawList) will be displayed by your rendering function.
 They are made up of textured polygons and the code to render them is generally fairly short (a few dozen lines).
 In the examples/ folder we provide functions for popular graphics API (OpenGL, DirectX, etc.).
 - Each rendering function decides on a data type to represent "textures".
 The concept of what is a "texture" is entirely tied to your underlying engine/graphics API.
  We carry the information to identify a "texture" in the ImTextureID type.
 ImTextureID is nothing more that a void*, aka 4/8 bytes worth of data: just enough to store 1 pointer or 1 integer of your choice.
-Dear ImGui doesn't know or understand what you are storing in ImTextureID, it merely pass ImTextureID values until they reach your rendering function.
+Dear Imgui doesn't know or understand what you are storing in ImTextureID, it merely pass ImTextureID values until they reach your rendering function.
 - In the [examples/](https://github.com/ocornut/imgui/tree/master/examples) backends, for each graphics API we decided on a type that is likely to be a good representation for specifying an image from the end-user perspective.
 This is what the _examples_ rendering functions are using:
 ```cpp
 OpenGL: